GPT can be used as a translation provider in Smartling.

 - Tokens per minute

-For more information about rate limits can be found in OpenAI and Azure documentation.
+More information about rate limits can be found in OpenAI and Azure documentation.

 Setting up GPT as a translation provider

-- Navigate to Profiles and click Create MT Profile.
+- Navigate to the Profiles tab.

 - Example: gpt-3.5-turbo